1983 WM-10

 役に立ったら、支援できます。 アーカイブを支援

-The WM-30 was an ultra-compact cassette Walkman from 1984 that refined the stretchable design introduced by the earlier WM-10, using a brushed metal case and upright layout that kept its footprint unusually close to that of a cassette itself.
-Powered by a single AA battery, it paired Dolby B noise reduction with a manual tape selector and a sliding chassis that expanded only when needed for cassette loading.
-The whole machine was built around the idea of making full stereo cassette playback feel improbably small.
+The WM-30 was an ultra-compact playback Walkman from 1984 that refined the expandable design of the earlier WM-10 with a brushed-metal body and upright layout that kept its footprint unusually close to that of a cassette itself.
+Powered by a single AA battery, it combined Dolby B noise reduction with a manual tape selector and a sliding body that expanded only when needed for cassette loading.
+The whole machine was built around making playback from a full stereo cassette seem improbably small.

-Where the WM-10 had introduced the expandable format almost as a technical statement, the WM-30 feels more like Sony settling into that idea and making it usable at scale.
-It was aimed at people who wanted a Walkman that disappeared into a pocket or belt pouch without feeling flimsy or stripped down.
-More than a radical departure, it reads like the moment the super-compact branch started becoming a real part of the lineup rather than a clever side experiment.
+Where the WM-10 introduced the expandable format almost as an engineering statement, the WM-30 feels like Sony turning that idea into something broadly usable.
+It was aimed at people who wanted a Walkman that could disappear into a pocket or bag without feeling flimsy or stripped down.
+More than a radical departure, it marks the moment when the super-compact branch began to feel like a real part of the range rather than a clever side experiment.